Cheap and cheerful, Chinese phones outsmart Apple

 Meizu phones, which sell in China and Hong Kong for 1,500 yuan, are feted by Western technology blogs for offering high-end smartphones at bargain basement prices.

-Offering even cheaper models, Alibaba Group, Shanda Interactive and Baidu Inc have all this year launched smartphones for under 1,000 yuan.
-Baidu's phone, made with partners, retails at 899 yuan ($140), while Alibaba's waterproof smartphone, made with Haier Electronics Group, costs 999 yuan.
+Offering even cheaper models, Alibaba Group, Shanda Interactive and Baidu Inc (BIDU.O) have all this year launched smartphones for under 1,000 yuan.
+Baidu's phone, made with partners, retails at 899 yuan, while Alibaba's waterproof smartphone, made with Haier Electronics Group (1169.HK), costs 999 yuan.

 (Editing by Kazunori Takada and Ian Geoghegan)